khueue/ducc/report/ass1/report_ass1.md

     {LineComment}(.*)

-where LineComment is defined as //.
+where _LineComment_ is defined as `//`.
 The dot regexp does not match newline in Leex, so we did not have to handle that specifically.

 ### Multi-Line Comments